 The EOIR maintains an alphabetical roster of recognized organizations and their accredited representatives, which includes a list of nearly 1,000 organizations nationwide.

-This is particularly significant for those who enroll in Concord’s Executive Juris Doctor (EJD) program, which is not designed to lead to licensure.2 An EJD graduate could work for an EOIR-recognized organization and, once designated as an accredited representative, appear in immigration courts just like a licensed attorney could.
+This is particularly significant for those who enroll in Concord’s Executive Juris Doctor (EJD) program, which is not designed to lead to licensure.2 An EJD graduate could work for an EOIR-recognized organization and, once designated as an accredited representative, appear in immigration courts much like a licensed attorney could.

 Additional Opportunities to Apply Knowledge of Immigration Law